Ann Arbor Backyard Beekeepers (A2B2)

 Basic

 There are 2 main types of splits.
 With the first type, finding the queen is not necessary.
 With the second type, you must find the queen.
 The most common 1st type is called a “walk-away” split.
 In this split you divide the hive evenly between two boxes making sure that each has an equal number of bees as well as frames of pollen, nectar, brood, and especially at least one with eggs present.
 One of the boxes gets left in the location of the old hive and one gets moved to a new location and some grass or other debris placed in or over the entrance to allow bees to acclimatize to the new location.
-Then the beekeeper “walks away” for about a week.
+Then the beekeeper “walks away” for 4-7 days.
 After that time, one of the hives will have eggs and you know that’s where the queen ended up without having to find her.
 The other hive will have queen cells as the bees are queenless and need to make a new queen.

 More Information: https://www.honeyflow.com/blogs/beekeeping-basics/spring-split